Geminianus: Veneration

 Traces of his veneration have always been present in Modena.
 As early as the fifth century a church had been erected over his tomb, contiguous with the present cathedral and outside the center of the original Roman town.
 In the early Middle Ages, moreover, Modena is often mentioned as Civitas Geminiana.

 The Relatio translationis S. Giminiani, a manuscript of the twelfth century, describes the translation and recognition of the body of Saint Geminianus on 30 April 1106 and 7 October 1106, respectively, in the presence of Paschal II, Matilde di Canossa, and all of the Modenesi.
 A second recognition of the relics was made by Lucius III, on 12 July 1184, while on his way to Verona.

-The people of Modena believe his miraculous intercession saved them from the invading Huns, when he conjured up dense fog that hid the city.
+It is said his miraculous intercession saved them from the invading Huns, when he conjured up dense fog that hid the city.

-Geminianus rarely appears in art outside of Modena, but when shown is typically depicted as a bishop holding a mirror in which the Mary is reflected; a bishop holding a model of the town of Modena; a man calming a storm at sea; or a man exorcising the daughter of the Byzantine emperor Jovian.
+Geminianus rarely appears in art outside of Modena, but when shown is typically depicted as a bishop holding a model of the town of Modena; a man calming a storm at sea; or a man exorcising the daughter of the Byzantine emperor Jovian.

 The saint is also venerated in Tuscany, especially in the eponymous town of San Gimignano, and in Pontremoli.
 A Church of St Geminianus opposite St Mark's Basilica, in Venice's Piazza San Marco, was demolished in 1807 as part of the reorganisation of the west side of the square during the Napoleonic era.